varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ![Accelerator Preview](images/bimlflex-ss-v5-data-vault-accelerator-preview-table-list.png "Accelerator Preview")

 Once the Preview Options are defined and committed it is possible to Preview the Data Vault model.
-The preview will generate the destination table artefacts in the solution explorer to the right in BimlStudio.
+The preview will generate the destination table artifacts in the solution explorer to the right in BimlStudio.

 ![Preview Schema Diagram](images/bimlflex-ss-v5-preview-database-schema-diagram-ui.png "Preview Schema Diagram")